envmicrobiol-ethz/Fiorito_et_al_2026/README.md

 ## Repository structure

-- `scripts/`: scripts used for the bioinformatic analyses described in the Methods
-- `R_figure_scripts/`: R scripts used to generate the main and extended data/supplementary information figures
+- `scripts/`: scripts used for the bioinformatic analyses described in the Methods and to generate the main and extended data/supplementary information figures

 Detailed information about each workflow is provided in the README file within the corresponding directory.